 We use the Rosenberg's Self Esteem Score (RSES) to measure self-esteem in schoolgirls.
-Self-esteem is an individual's subjective assessment of their own worth, and quantifying it or choosing a quantifiable indicator for the same is a difficult task.
+Selfesteem is an individual's subjective assessment of their own worth, and quantifying it or choosing a quantifiable indicator for the same is a difficult task.
 We use the RSES as a uni-dimensional 10 point scale that measures an individual's self-worth by measuring both positive and negative feelings about the self.
 See Appendix A for more.

-6 Expected Time Frame
+113 5 Expected Time Frame

-We collected our baseline data on October 3rd 2019.
-The last round of data was collected in February 2020.
+114 We collected our baseline data on October 3rd 2019.
+The last round of data was collected in 115 February 2020.
 We plan on starting with our empirical analysis in April 2020.

-7 Empirical Analysis
+116 6 Empirical Analysis

-What follows below traces the details of our empirical analysis.
-Primarily, we deploy a differencein-differences approach to estimate the impact of our treatment.
+117 What follows below traces the details of our empirical analysis.
+Primarily, we deploy a difference-118 in-differences approach to estimate the impact of our treatment.

-7.1 Variables
+119 6.1 Variables

-$^{129}$ The following variables were measured directly or indirectly from the collected data.
-(See next $^{130}$ page)
+The following variables were measured directly or indirectly from the collected data.
+(See next page)

-Variable Description Age Age of the student Religion Religion of the student $Fam\members$ Number of family members in the student's household $Fem\members$ Number of female family members in the student's household Caste Caste of the student SI Sensitivity Index for schoolboys.
-Range- [0,1] (see Appendix B). $Treat\boys$ Treatment group dummy for boys Class Class of schoolboys Attendance Monthly attendance of schoolgirls in percentage $Control\schoolgirls$ Treatment dummy for schoolgirls (TG 1=1, otherwise=0) $Treat\schoolgirls$ Treatment dummy for schoolgirls (TG 2=1, otherwise=0) Periods Whether schoolgirls get periods or not Regular Whether periods are regular or not Pain Whether periods are painful or not Degree_pain Degree of pain during periods- little, moderate, extreme Leave Whether schoolgirls take leave because of periods Marks Aggregate of marks for each schoolgirl in every exam cycle.
-Exam cycles are quarterly, half-yearly, and annual/pre-board exams. $ECA\hours$ Hours spent on ECA activities in last one month $Missing\ECA$ Whether schoolgirls miss ECA/don't participate in ECA because of menstruation $ECA\participation$ Whether schoolgirls participate in ECA or not.
-RSES Rosenberg self-esteem score for schoolgirls.
+Description Age of the student Religion of the student Number of family members in the student's household Number of female family members in the student's household Caste of the student Sensitivity Index for schoolboys.
+Range- $[0,1]$ (see Appendix B).
+Treatment group dummy for boys Class of schoolboys Monthly attendance of schoolgirls in percentage Treatment dummy for school girls (CG, TG 1, TG 2) $$ Whether schoolgirls get periods or not Whether periods are regular or not Whether periods are painful or not Degree of pain during periods- little, moderate, extreme Whether schoolgirls take leave because of periods Aggregate of marks for each schoolgirl in every exam cycle.
+Exam cycles are quarterly, half-yearly, and annual/pre-board exams.
+Hours spent on ECA activities in last one month Whether schoolgirls miss ECA/don't participate in ECA because of menstruation Whether schoolgirls participate in ECA or not.
+Rosenberg self-esteem score for schoolgirls.